Lanchon/REPIT/README.md

 the defaults are device-dependent. please look inside your device's configuration file for more information. for configuration samples please see (the i9100 section) [https://github.com/Lanchon/REPIT#galaxy-s2-samples] below.

 ##### Partition Data
-- `keep`: retain the data in the partition. if the partition needs to be moved or resized, this option usually makes the operation significantly slower.
+- `keep`: retain the data in the partition. if the partition needs to be moved or resized, this option usually makes the operation significantly slower, even if the partition is mostly empty.
 - `wipe`: wipe the partition. always wipe partitions that are empty or carry data that you do not care about: it will make REPIT faster and will result in less wear on the flash memory.

 ##### Partition Sizes